snouhaud/dsnap-sync/README.md

   Please adapt the defaults, if your milage varies.

-* btrfs clone
+* btrfs-clone

   To duplicate an existing `snapper` configuration within a source host, you should use this backup type.
   It is useful, if a selected `snapper` configuration from the source host will be synced to a target external disk (disk-2-disk-2-disk).
-  The clone configuration will be managable via `snapper` management tools as well.
-Of course the target device needs to offer a btrfs filesystem to hold the snapshots.
+  The clone configuration will be managable via `snapper` as expected.
+  Please be aware, that the target device must be a btrfs filesystem that can save the snapshots.

 * btrfs-archive

   If the target device is not a btrfs filesystem (e.g. ext4, xfs, ltofs tapes), you need to use this backup type.

-  data are copied backupdir.
-  `dsnap-sync` will take the data of the source snapshot-ID and copy them to an ordenary subdirectory.
-This Base-Directory will be located on the target-device below the backupdir (target-subdirectory).
-Inside this 'target-subdirectory' `dsnap-sync` will mimic the `snapper` structure:
+  `dsnap-sync` will take the data of the source snapshot-ID and copy the data as a stream file inside ther target-subdirectory. `dsnap-sync` will mimic a `snapper` structure inside the 'target-subdirectory':

+  * create a config specific subdirectory (`archive-<config-name>`)
+  * create a snapshot-id subdirectory (`<snapper-id>`)
-  * the actual btrfs stream will we copied to a subdirectoy called `snapshot`
+  * create the btrfs stream file inside the subdirectory (`<snapper-id>_[full | incremental].btrfs`)
   * the proccess metadata are saved to a file called `info.xml`

   If you enabled the `ltfs` package, support for backups to tape is possible.